rjkviegas/CV/README.md

 - GCSE: 4 A*'s, 3 A's and 3 B's

 ## Interests
-* Brazilian Jiu Jitsu (Purple Belt), European Silver Medalist - [Check out a fight of mine at a recent competition](https://www.youtube.com/watch?v=HnCic_9FHy8)
+* European Silver Medalis in the sport of Brazilian Jiu Jitsu, currently a Purple Belt - [Check out a fight of mine at a recent competition](https://www.youtube.com/watch?v=HnCic_9FHy8)
-* Voracious book reader
+* Voracious book and Financial Times reader